 A grade of I (incomplete) may be given for illness, accident, or other unusual hardship beyond the student’s control.
 This grade may be granted with the intent to resume classes once the hardship has been resolved.

 Certificates of completed training will be presented on the final day of class to students that met attendance requirements and completed the required hours for course completion.
 Students will be provided or mailed a certificate of completion when they passed the course in 7-10 business days.
-Students can re-test the following day and any time after until they pass the course.

 Students whose enrollment is interrupted may apply for a leave of absence.
 Formal requests for leaves should be made to PPATEC administration via the course instructor.